Crime in the Northern Territory: 2023 crisis

+In 2024, a series of curfews were introduced in Alice Springs to combat crime.

-Crime in Darwin
+Darwin

 Darwin urban centre consists of Darwin City and the associated suburbs from Buffalo Creek, Berrimah and East Arm westwards, and represents approximately 35% of the Northern Territory's population.
 It does not include the Palmerston urban area, although both areas fall within the NT Police's Darwin Metropolitan Command.
 (Palmerston urban centre closely approximates the Palmerston Local Government Area, and represents approximately 13% of the Northern Territory's population.)

 Darwin has had lower crime rates than Alice Springs, but Darwin too has had a history of alcohol abuse and violent crime, with 6,000 assaults in 2009, of which 350 resulted in broken jaws and noses – more than anywhere else in the world, according to the Royal Darwin Hospital.

 Mitchell Street, with its numerous pubs, clubs and other entertainment venues, was one of the areas policed by the CitySafe Unit, officially launched by the NT Chief Minister Paul Henderson on 25 February 2009, was credited with success in tackling alcohol abuse linked to crime, and the NT police were looking at establishing a specialist licensing enforcement unit in 2010.

 The First Response Patrol, run by Larrakia Nation, which helps to move homeless Indigenous women out of dangerous situations, was credited with the fall in sexual assaults in 2009.
 The service operates every day from 5am to 2am.

 Recent trends

 In the 10 months between 1 October 2018, the date that the alcohol floor price and various other measures were imposed by the NT government following the Riley Review, and 31 July 2019, alcohol-related assaults dropped by 16% and domestic violence by 9% in the Darwin area.

 The rate of offending in most categories of crime dropped in the Darwin area between 2018 and 2019, with the notable exceptions of motor vehicle theft and break-ins (both up about 12%).

 Apart from sexual assault, which rose from 21 to 46, all other categories of crime showed drops in Palmerston.

+In 2019, Darwin was ranked as the 50th most dangerous major city in the world by Numbeo.
+The only other Oceanian cities to make the list were Port Moresby in Papua New Guinea (ranked second) and Townsville in Queensland (ranked 65th).

+Katherine

+While crime in Katherine is less prevalent than in Alice Springs or Tennant Creek, Katherine is still known to have an increasing crime rate.

+In 2017, the estimated homicide rate in Katherine per 100,000 people was 47.1, which was higher than the same statistic for the United States as a whole.